 Safety Seminars

-We are the principal sponsor of all FAA Safety Seminars in Rhode Island.
+We are a principal sponsor of FAA Safety Seminars in Rhode Island.
 Safety Seminars are designed to promote and foster aviation safety and to refresh pilots’ aeronautical knowledge and skills.

 Events